vedprakash-m/carpool/docs/User_Experience.md

 WIREFRAME: Role Transition Interface ┌─────────────────────────────────────────────────────────────┐ │ 🎉 Congratulations!
-You're now a Trip Admin                │ ├─────────────────────────────────────────────────────────────┤
+You're now a Group Admin                │ ├─────────────────────────────────────────────────────────────┤
-│ You created "Lincoln Morning Riders" and automatically     │ │ became the Trip Admin while keeping your Parent role.      │ │                                                             │ │ 👤 Your Roles:                                             │
+│ You created "Lincoln Morning Riders" and automatically     │ │ became the Group Admin while keeping your Parent role.      │ │                                                             │ │ 👤 Your Roles:                                             │
 │ ┌─────────────────────────────────────────────────────────┐ │